-The EIA Report will outline various mitigation measures aimed at offsetting the potential impacts of the Proposed Development (refer to Technical Appendix 4.3).
+The EIA report will outline various mitigation measures aimed at offsetting the potential impacts of the planned development.

-For each mitigation measure identified, the report will detail the specific mechanism by which it is to be adopted, implemented, or enforced, as well as the timeframe within which the mitigation measure is to be carried out.
+For each mitigation measure that will be identified, the report will detail the specific mechanism by which it is to be adopted, implemented, or enforced, as well as the timeframe within which the mitigation measure is to be carried out.